AhmedTremo/ahmedtremo.github.io/_posts/2024-07-27-What-Infra-does-it-take-to-train-llama405b?.md

 2. **Health Checks**:
    - Implement scripts to detect faulty hardware (GPUs, InfiniBand, host machines, etc...).
-   - Measure power consumption, temperature, and fan speed of each GPU to detect potential failures early.

 3. **Network Reliability**:
    - Networks can fail due to flapping, host machine failures, or power supply issues, you need to use redundant paths and automatic failover mechanisms to ensure continuous operation.